How to write a thank-you message to a teacher

 [Your school name]

 Once again, thank you for everything you did to make this school year a success.
-I look forward to working with you to make next year the same.
+I am eager to work with you to make next year as successful.

 Thank you,